ishtiakrongon/Programming-with-JavaScript/README.md

 # Programming-with-JavaScript
+---
-This repository is for learning JavaScript language.
+This repository is for learning Javascript programming language.